Effect of intravalley and intervalley electron-hole exchange on the nonlinear optical response of monolayer MoSe$_2$: Theoretical formalism

+where $\epsilon(\mathbf{k})$ is the total free-particle energy of the particle pair, and $\gamma$ is a loss width.
 The spectral properties of the two-particle Hamiltonian are related to the poles and branch cuts of the T-matrix as a function $\Omega$ which is treated as a complex variable.
-The energies of the bound states are given by the pole positions of the T-matrix, which, in our separable model, are the zeros of the denominator in Eq. (\ref{T-matrix-1-soln.equ}):

-It is known that if the free-particle energy-momentum dispersion is parabolic, an attractive interaction always supports bound states in two dimensions while it supports bound states in three dimensions when its strength exceeds a threshold (see, for example, Refs. \onlinecite{simon.76,chadan-etal.03,yang-de-llano.89,apenko.98}).
-We will show that if the free-particle dispersion is linear, a strength threshold also exists in two dimensions for an attractive interaction to support bound states.
+The energies of the bound states are given by the pole positions of the T-matrix, Using a separable attractive potential, we can analyze the pole condition analytically, and we find, as expected, that for the case of parabolic free-particle energy dispersion there is one solution (i.e. bound state) regardless how weak the interaction is, while in the case of liner dispersion, a bound state solution requires the interaction strength to be above a certain threshold.
+In other words, contrary to the well-known case of particles with parabolic dispersion, particles with linear dispersion do not have bounds states for arbitrary weak attractive interaction potentials. \revisionB{ The details of this analysis, including the expression for the threshold strength of the attractive potential, are given in App. \ref{app:threshold}. }